nitrogen-lang/nitrogen/docs/stdlib/collections.md

 Returns a new array with all elements of arr plus the element val added to the end.

+## sort(arr: array): array

+Returns a sorted version of the input array.
+Array elements must be strings.

 ## hashMerge(map1, map2: map[, overwrite: bool]): map

 Returns a new map with the key-value pairs of map1 combined with those of map2.
 Map1 acts as the base